alexdelorenzo/limiter/README.md

         ...
 ```

-Or create yourself a new limiter with jitter turned off:
+Or create a new limiter with jitter turned off:

 ```python3
 limiter: Limiter = limiter.new(jitter=False)